 Consider getting the premium Sapphire Reserve Card to maximize the value of the Ultimate Rewards points/cash back you earn through other Chase cards, provided you can justify paying its steep annual fee.

-FAQs About Chase Ultimate Rewards
+FAQ About Chase Ultimate Rewards

 Go through answers to other commonly asked questions about Chase Ultimate Rewards to determine if you might benefit from getting a card that participates in the program.